Federal Skilled Worker Program

 Canadian Experience Class (CEC)

-Before you look to apply for permanent residence via the FSWP, you must ensure you meet the eligibility criteria.
+Before applying for permanent residence via the FSWP, you must meet the eligibility criteria.

-How to be Eligible for the Federal Skilled Worker Program (FSWP)
+How to Apply for the Federal Skilled Worker Program (FSWP)

 Eligibility for the federal skilled worker class of the Express Entry system is based on six selection factors.